-Breakfast menus can be exempt from the 75% freshly prepared requirement but all ingredients used must meet all other relevant standards (such as using meat which satisfies UK welfare standards).
+In schools and academies the certification must cover all food served throughout the day.
+Breakfast menus and off-menu items can be exempt from the 75% freshly prepared requirement (standard 1.1) but all ingredients must meet the other relevant standards (such as using meat which satisfies UK welfare standards).

-A certification can cover more than one site or offering, if they:
+An certification can cover more than one school/academy if they:

-- " cater for the same setting - " are subject to the same management controls, and - " are part of the same contract or in same area.
+- " cater for the same setting (i.e. primary education only) - " are subject to the same management controls, and - " are part of the same contract or area.